minio/docs/source/operations/concepts/availability-and-resiliency.rst

    .. figure:: /images/availability/availability-erasure-sharding.svg
       :figwidth: 100%
       :align: center
-      :alt: Diagram of erasure coded object partitioned into 12 (twelve) data shards and 4 (four) parity shards
+      :alt: Diagram of erasure coded object partitioned into twelve data shards and four parity shards

       This small one-node deployment has 16 drives in one erasure set.
       Assuming default :ref:`parity <minio-ec-parity>` of ``EC:4``, MinIO shards the object into 4 (four) parity shards and 12 (twelve) data shards.